-The exercise is easy to perform in a family doctor setting.
-Many of my patients have already participated in the exercise with good results.
-Pain is usually significantly reduced after the first time, and in some patients the pain dissolves completely.
+The exercises are safe, easy to learn and effective.
+Many of my patients have already participated in them with good results.
+Pain is usually significantly reduced after the first time, and in some patients pain dissolves completely.
 Most of the patients achieve significant pain reduction after 4-5 days of regular exercising.

 It is worth mentioning that the same principle (augmenting perception by increasing alpha power in the brain structures processing a stimulus by changing an attention style) can be used to inhibit perception of many internal or external stimuli like itch, hunger, anxiety, fear, cold, etc.